 All facilities meet the requirements of the Americans with Disabilities Act.
 The riverwalk has stair access from the south parking area and trail access from the north parking area.
 Across the road from the waterway, a paved accessible trail connects the south parking lot with the northern facilities.
 Observe dune plant succession as you stroll along the restored lagoons.
 The pavilion has accessible restrooms and is a Gold LEED certified building.
 LEED stands for Leadership in Energy and Environmental Design and is a program of the U.S. Green Building Council.
 The public facilities were designed and developed to minimize their impact on the reclaimed landscape.

 The land, buildings, and facilities at the site are owned by the National Park Service and operated in partnership with the City of Portage.
-To learn more about public programs offered there, contact the Portage Parks and Recreation Department at 219-762-1675, extension 301.
-Environmentally affiliated groups can reserve the space for classes or meetings by contacting the National Park Service at 219-365-1644.
+Environmentally affiliated groups can reserve the space for classes or meetings by contacting the National Park Service at 219-395-1644.
 A Special Use Permit (non-refundable $65 application processing fee) is required, along with proof of liability insurance.

 Directions from U.S. Highway 20: Follow SR249 north and take the bridge over U.S. 12 towards the U.S. Steel and Precoat Metals businesses adjacent to the lakefront near Portage, IN.
 Turn left at the stop sign and cross over Burns Waterway.
 Once over the waterway, turn immediately right and head north, towards the lake, passing the entrance sign for Portage Lakefront and Riverwalk.
 Park only in public designated parking spots and help protect the fragile dune ecosystem along the roadside.